 Eso son tomates = This (“this thing”) are tomatoes.

-We use the masculine/feminine forms when we point to something or someone specific, where both interlocutors know what it is (its nature).
-When referring ot people, ALWAYS use the masculine/feminine forms.
+We use the non-neutral forms (masculine, feminine, singular, plural) forms when we point to something or someone specific, where both interlocutors know what it is (its nature).

 Esa es María. = That is María.

-Aquel perro es de Daniel = That dog is Daniel’s.
+Aquel perro es marrón = That dog is brown.

 Esta es mi casa. = This is my house.